>>>Characteristics, Causes, Diagnosis<<<

 it is treatable with antibiotic therapy.
 However, Bartonella is frequently a relapsing infection and often is not cleared by antibiotics.
 The various treatment protocols for Bartonella are not dealt with in these pages because they are complex and involve many uncertainties.
 Four-week courses of azithromycin are the most common prescription.
 Skeptics say a positive test result is of questionable value because exposure to Bartonella is so common.

 Testing for herpesvirus and calicivirus in connection with oral inflammatory disease does not seem to occur much in clinical practices.
+Some have actively argued against it on the grounds that treatment would remain unchanged despite the result.
+That is a questionable view since herpesvirus is generally more responsive to treatment than calici.
 Addie-Radford proposed, on the basis of their one-cat study model, testing repeatedly for calici virus during the course of feline interferon therapy, when the object is to eradicate the virus as an inciting cause of immune dysfunction.
 How adaptable their laboratory model is to an actual clinical situation is hard to say, but for someone already paying for, say, feline interferon, repeat testing might be particularly worthwhile.
 Serum testing is generally not fruitful since most cats express antibodies because of either vaccination or previous exposure.
 Idexx laboratory, which has a new PCR program using the Taqman PCR system for DNA detection, now offers reasonably priced assays for herpes and calici viruses individually, as well as a one-price panel for all of the major upper respiratory viruses: herpes, calici, chlamydia, bordetella, and mycoplasma.
 If "know your enemy to the maximum extent possible" is good advice, this or similar assays might be worth the investment.
 Caveats to keep in mind are: (1) Shedding of herpesvirus is intermittent and may affect presence of DNA in blood.
-(2) While shedding of calicivirus is more or less continuous, genetic variability has traditionally affected the reliability of PCR results; unclear whether improvements have occurred.
+(2) While shedding of calicivirus is more or less continuous, genetic variability has historically affected the reliability of PCR results.

 Next >>>Medications and Supplements (LPGS)>>>